MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 # How to support VioletAndOberon

-If you appreciated this free crochet pattern and want to support my endeavours, you may wish to treat yourself with one of the beautiful illustrations and designs dedicated to Joseph Bologne Chevalier de Saint-Georges that I created and adapted for the VioletAndOberon [Redbubble shop.](https://www.redbubble.com/people/violetandoberon/shop?artistUserName=VioletAndOberon&collections=2396303&iaCode=all-departments&sortOrder=relevant)
+If you appreciated this free crochet pattern and want to support my endeavours, you may wish to treat yourself to one of the beautiful illustrations and designs dedicated to Joseph Bologne Chevalier de Saint-Georges that I created and adapted for the VioletAndOberon [Redbubble shop.](https://www.redbubble.com/people/violetandoberon/shop?artistUserName=VioletAndOberon&collections=2396303&iaCode=all-departments&sortOrder=relevant)
+You can also find these designs on [Amazon Merch](https://www.amazon.com/dp/B0C3Y7NSBB) and [Teepublic](https://www.teepublic.com/user/violetandoberon).
 Thank you for your kindness and generosity.